Copyright © Rogue Amoeba Software, Inc. All rights reserved.

 When the Head Tracked spatial audio setting is enabled with AirPods and some Beats Audio devices and SoundSource is running, a bug in MacOS could cause audio distortion.
 We have reported this issue to Apple, and are hopeful it will be resolved in a future update to MacOS.

 For now, SoundSource avoids producing distorted audio by deactivating its audio processing when the Head Tracked setting is enabled for a device.
-SoundSource displays a notice to explain what has occurred.
+When its processing is disabled, SoundSource displays a warning triangle next to the system output (and any other applications using that same output):

 The Spatial Audio options for AirPods and Beats devices are controlled on a per-app basis, via the Sound controls available in the Control Center.
 When an app is playing audio that can be configured with spatial audio options, the Spatial Audio (or Spatialize Stereo) section is shown, as seen here: